-The clinical data and the clinical evaluation report pertaining to a medical device.
+The clinical data and its evaluation pertaining to a medical device.
 Definition:

 Explanation: Clinical evidence is an important component of the technical documentation of a medical device, which along with other design verification and validation documentation, device description, labelling, risk analysis and manufacturing information, is needed to allow a manufacturer to demonstrate conformity with the Essential Principles.
 It should be cross-referenced to other relevant parts of the technical documentation that impact on its interpretation.